Der-Zauberer/ServerSystemPlugin/README.md

 ```

 ### Deal with world groups
 You have the opportunity to enable the world groups.
-If they are enables worlds in the same worldgroup share players inventories chat and tablist.
-Players, who are in different world with different worldgroups doesn't see each other in chat and tablist.
+If they are enables worlds in the same world group share players inventories chat and tablist.
+Players, who are in different world with different world groups doesn't see each other in chat and tablist.
 This can also be changed with the global setting.
 The global settings do not have any impact if the world groups are disabled.

 ```json
 enable_world_groups: true